Tiffany Mitchell (EastEnders): Relationship with Grant Mitchell

-Departure controversy
+Departure

 Martine McCutcheon (pictured) disagreed with the producer's decision to kill off Tiffany.

 In September 1997, it was leaked to the press that McCutcheon was considering leaving EastEnders in order to pursue a singing career.
 Rumours about her exit continued throughout early 1998, with sources suggesting that McCutcheon was hoping to remain on EastEnders while also releasing music.
 In an interview with website Walford Web, Matthew Robinson, the executive producer at the time, gave his account of what happened.
 He stated that McCutcheon demanded that "the BBC allow her to come and go within the series at her behest, making it impossible for storyliners to write coherently for her character."
 Because of this, the show's bosses made the decision to kill the character of Tiffany off.
 McCutcheon was displeased with this and went public with her criticism of the decision, stating that she was not informed by the producers but heard the news on the radio after a tabloid newspaper ran a front-page story with the headline "Tiff's a stiff".
 Robinson suggested that this was due to an unsanctioned leak to the press.

 On-screen, Tiffany's exit storyline centred upon another break-up with husband Grant after she discovered that he had slept with her mother Louise (Carol Harrison).
 Leading up to her final scenes in December 1998, Tiffany and Grant were involved in a row that left Tiffany hospitalised after falling down the stairs; Tiffany attempted to frame Grant for pushing her.
 20 million viewers watched the episode.
 Matthew Robinson said he was delighted by the figures, saying they showed "our stories just get better and better.
 It's a great tribute to EastEnders storyliners, writers and cast, particularly Martine McCutcheon as Tiffany."
 Viewing figures remained high throughout the Christmas 1998 week as the storyline climaxed in Tiffany's exit on the New Year's episode, when Tiffany was killed after being hit by a car while trying to retrieve Courtney from Grant.
 Her exit was watched by over 12 million viewers.